What is an Interview Session for a German Student Visa?

-Answer: If you are about to study using sponsor’s funds, you can support this question by offering any of following supporting documents: Certified Income statement (with their latest three salary statements and employment contract) and financial assets – if a parent is the sponsor; A letter of guarantee issued by the “Ausländerbehörde” Foreigners Registration Office – if a permanent German resident is the sponsor; or A scholarship awarding certificate – if you are about to study using a scholarship fund.
+Answer: If you are about to study using sponsor’s funds, you can support this question by offering any of the following supporting documents: Certified Income statement (with their latest three salary statements and employment contract) and financial assets – if a parent is a sponsor; A letter of guarantee issued by the “Ausländerbehörde” Foreigners Registration Office – if a permanent German resident is a sponsor; or A scholarship awarding certificate – if you are about to study using a scholarship fund.

 - Who are all earning members in your Family?

 Answer: Name all the family members who are currently engaged in a paid job and make sure you mention also their job positions, and if asked also their employers name.

 Tip: Take the needed time to discuss with your family members about their job details, so you will not end up uninformed in the interview session.

 - How much you will be able to earn after completing your studies?

 Answer: Let them know which would be your annual salary for a job that can be potentially encountered when you get back in your country as a graduate from a German university.
 Also, in case you have already a business idea, you should present the business plan, including expected business incomes/yearly– but make sure amounts are based on a realistic prospect.